 (j) provide that contravention of a regulation is an offence and, for an offence against the regulations, provide for a penalty not exceeding a fine of $10 000.

+(3) Without limiting subsection (1), the regulations may make different provision for different classes of safety cases or DSMSs and may, accordingly —

+(a) provide for the classification of safety cases or DSMSs; and

+(b) without limiting paragraph (a), authorise or require the CIPS to determine the classification of a safety case or DSMS for the purposes of the regulations.

 [Section 26 amended: No. 19 of 2012 s.
-12.]
+12; No. 36 of 2020 s.
+323.]

 Notes

 This is a compilation of the Petroleum and Geothermal Energy Safety Levies Act 2011 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table